 Applicants applying for disaster assistance will be processed according to priorities based on the criteria outlined below.
 Richland County has created a two-tiered priority system in which LMI applicants are prioritized over non-LMI applicants.
 The LMI qualified households will be funded at a minimum level of 70% of total available funds (excluding planning and administration funds).
-Within the Priority 1 LMI group, additional factors are considered to prioritize sub-groups, allowing the program to serve any LMI individual in order to confer benefits to eligible applicants in the most efficient manner possible.
+It is anticipated that all participants found eligible to receive funding through the program will be LMI eligible.
+Prior to the second allocation of HUD CDBG-DR funding, within the Priority 1 LMI group, additional factors are considered to prioritize sub-groups who are determined to be LMI eligible.
+After the second allocation of HUD funding, prioritization will be based on the order in which eligibility is confirmed, while funding remains available which is not anticipated to reduce the LMI participation.